geelen/angularjs-workshop/Readme.md

 - http://docs.angularjs.org/guide/directive - bookmark this
 - http://docs.angularjs.org/api/ - keep this open for the rest of your life
 - http://egghead.io/ - every one of these videos is great

+## Feedback form

+If you've got a few minutes, would you mind filling out an [anonymous feedback form](https://docs.google.com/forms/d/1wuMNeQyPQZW9mZKsZTEtAbY6_6mkQq_RMdWptcqavLk/viewform) on the course so I can improve it in future?

+## Questions?

+If you have an AngularJS question, please get in touch.
+Best way is through twitter - I'm [@glenmaddern](http://twitter.com/glenmaddern).